Slow cooking is a mindful and rewarding way to cook. You’ll be continuously rewarded with some satisfying, sweet and savoury concoctions.

 Slow cooking is an ingenious way of savouring the flavours of winter ingredients, making clever use of the herbs, spices, the dried beans or pulses that are sitting in your store cupboard… the possibilities are endless.

 Root vegetables, lentils, beans and pulses are magically and slowly transformed into nourishing and unctuous dinnertime soups, stews or casseroles.
 Make breakfast more indulgent.
 Apples, pears or dried apricots or prunes cook down a treat.
-They turn into amazingly fruity concoctions.

 There is so much to love about slow cooking: